Introduction

 Understanding fork(): The Basics

-system call creates an exact copy of the current process.
-After fork()
+The fork() system call creates an exact copy of the current process.
+After fork():

-returns the child’s process ID (PID) - Child process:
+- Parent process: fork()returns the child’s process ID (PID)

 Example 3: Basic fork() Usage